-12 MSP PRESIDENCY STATEMENT ON LITHUANIA’S POTENTIAL WITHDRAWAL FROM THE CONVENTION ON CLUSTER MUNITIONS
+12 MSP PRESIDENCY STATEMENT ON LITHUANIA’S WITHDRAWAL FROM THE CONVENTION ON CLUSTER MUNITIONS

 The CCM was adopted in Dublin on 30 May 2008 by States seeking to address the inhumane and indiscriminate impact of cluster munitions.
 In joining the CCM in 2011, Lithuania agreed to promote the humanitarian objective to cause no harm, and the international humanitarian norm of ensuring civilian protection, enshrined in the Convention.